Grays have definitely become the “new-cool” of the era!

 With an LRV of 64, this color seems white and silver when exposed to ample natural lighting.

-I would highly recommend buying real-time swatches and paints to examine the actual differences between the different paints.
+I would highly recommend buying real-paint samples to examine the actual differences between the different paints.

 Where to Use Argos in Homes?

-Argos can be absolutely used ANYWHERE in the homes!
+Argos can be absolutely used ANYWHERE in your home!

 This color is highly suitable for design styles like Transitional, Farmhouse, Contemporary, Modern, and Coastal.

 You can also use slight blues, sage greens, whites with this color.